5 months ago adam_hereParticipant

 I am not meaning for this to come across as negatively as it might sound, by the way.
 I actually like _a lot_ about SkedPal so much that I would love to find a way to make it work for me.
 I feel like I can tell that a lot of thought and effort went into making SkedPal what it is today, and I find myself thinking “hey, they even thought of this, I really like this!” quite often.

-Any thoughts?3 weeks, 5 days ago SethParticipant
+Any thoughts?5 months ago SethParticipant

 Thanks for sharing this.
 Since there are so many parameters involved in the process, it’s very hard for me to guess what is really happening in your case.
 For example, the link to the above post is only relevant to sequential projects that are planned at the project level without any milestones before their due date.
 In other cases, there is no need to worry about daily tasks dumping higher priority tasks.